daac-tools/vibrato/README.md

 Optionally, you can specify a user-defined dictionary to the `dictgen` command to automatically give connection IDs and weights.
 See the `--help` message for more details.

-After copying `dataset/char.def` to `mydict`, you can compile your system dictionary following the [documentation](./prepare/README.md).
+After copying `dataset/char.def` under `mydict`, you can compile your system dictionary following the [documentation](./prepare/README.md).

 ## MeCab-compatible options